RichardMalo/Tornadoes/README.md

 Main Folder:
 app.py - this file uses a CSV to load in data if Database is unavailable app2.py - this file uses flask to load in a yrmomaginjfatslonslatstlenwid.sqlite file to load.
-This should be used for presentation. index.html in the MAIN directory is just a way to make the code work for githubpages.
-It is a modified code to make GitHubPages accessible for everyone to view if we dont get this up to AWS.
+This should be used for presentation.
 Data folder:
 Has the SQLite files used and the CSV file in case all else fails.
 Static folder:
 Has the CSS and main JS files that push information to the templates/index.html.
 Templates folder:
 Houses the main index.html file that app.py and app2.py uses.
+GITONLY folder:
+Modified the code for index and global.js to make data usable for class.
 ### Analysis

 #### The regions which are most effected in the United States